barakganon/Royal-Succession-Simulation/docs/user_guide.md

 python check_dynasty.py --dynasty_id=1
 ```

+## Upcoming Features

+The Royal Succession Multi-Agent Strategic Game is actively being developed, with many exciting features planned for future updates:

+### Religion and Culture System
+- Different religions with unique bonuses and restrictions
+- Cultural identities with traditions and innovations
+- Religious buildings and cultural landmarks
+- Religious conflicts and conversion mechanics

+### Enhanced Character System
+- More detailed character traits and personalities
+- Character education and development paths
+- Character ambitions and personal goals
+- Stress and mental health mechanics
+- Character secrets and blackmail

+### Laws and Government Types
+- Different government types (feudal, republic, theocracy)
+- Council positions with powerful vassals and advisors
+- Law system for succession, gender rights, and vassal obligations
+- Parliamentary/council voting mechanics
+- Revolution and civil war mechanics

+### Technology and Development
+- Technology progression system with historical advancements
+- Regional technology spread and innovation
+- Specialized development paths
+- Invention events and famous scholars

+### Multiplayer Enhancements
+- Improved synchronization for multiplayer games
+- Chat and diplomacy channels
+- Alliance and team mechanics
+- Spectator mode for watching games

+### Visual Improvements
+- Enhanced map visualization with more detail
+- Character portraits that age and change with traits
+- Dynamic music that responds to game situations
+- Improved battle and siege visualizations

 ## Next Steps

 After mastering the basics, consider:

-1. Creating games with different map templates and settings.
+1. Creating games with different map templates and settings
-2. Trying different victory strategies.
+2. Trying different victory strategies
-3. Contributing to the project by adding new features or cultural themes.
+3. Contributing to the project by adding new features or cultural themes
-4. Creating custom scenarios or historical settings.
+4. Creating custom scenarios or historical settings
+5. Joining the community to discuss strategies and share stories
+6. Exploring the command-line tools for advanced simulation options

 Enjoy your conquest of the world with the Royal Succession Multi-Agent Strategic Game!
+Your dynasty's legacy awaits!